csdashes/pro_noun_she_ace_on/README.md

     $ ruby1.9 main.rb

 This will start the script that is waiting for Greek keywords and will translate them into Greek-lish and finally find the correct corresponding English words for it.
-For the Wen Interface, just open `index.php`.
+For the Web Interface, just open `index.php`.
 If the page is not loading, enter a sample parameter in the URL like this:
 `localhost:8888/rubytest/?keyword=sample` and the application will start running.